alexoltl/password-manager/README.md

 # password-manager
-manages passwords, will update soon.
+manages passwords securely by encryption, will update soon.

 this uses cryptography-fernet to encrypt and decrypt passwords with a .key file. i also use colorama to make the program look nicer.